VerifyTests/Verify/docs/mdsource/parameterised.source.md

 ## Ignore parameters for verified filename

-By default, every parameterised case has a unique [file name](/docs/naming.md) with the parameters appended to the file name.
+By default, Verify expects every parameterised case to have a unique [file name](/docs/naming.md) with the parameters appended to the file name.
 This behavior can be overridden by using `IgnoreParametersForVerified()`.
 In this case, the verified file name does not contain the parameter values, meaning it is the same for each testcase.

 snippet: IgnoreParametersForVerified